Collinformatics/MOCHA/README.md

 - Find the line where this function the is defined: plotBarGraph

-- Adjust the "bottom" parameter in the line: fig.subplots_adjust(bottom=0.11)
+- Adjust the value of the "bottom" parameter in the line: fig.subplots_adjust(bottom=0.11)